 Recipient countries regions/country groups: CEPF currently works in Cerrado, Eastern Afromontane, East Melanesian Islands, Guinean Forests of West Africa, Indo-Burma, Madagascar and Indian Ocean Islands, Mediterranean Basin, Mountains of Central Asia, Tropical Andes, and Wallacea

-Eligibility Criteria: If you represent a government-owned enterprise or institution, you are eligible only if you can establish that the enterprise or institution:
+If the applicant represents a government-owned enterprise or institution, they are eligible only if they can establish that the enterprise or institution:

 - Has a legal personality independent of any government agency or actor